Back to all posts

 NIST AI Risk Management Framework

 The US answer — voluntary, but widely adopted.
 Released in 2023, with a Generative AI Profile added in July 2024.
 Four functions: Govern, Map, Measure, Manage.
-No enforcement teeth, but it's the framework US enterprises reference when they need to show they've thought about AI risk.
+No enforcement teeth, but it is the framework US enterprises reference when they need to show they have thought about AI risk.

 OECD AI Principles